 Report: Germany wanted to turn back refugees in Sept 2015

-In this Sept.
-16, 2015 file photo, a young boy looks at police officers after he and other migrants were pulled out of a train by German Federal Police at the train station of the southern German border town Passau, German newspaper 'Welt am Sonntag' reports that the government planned to close the border with Austria and turn back asylum-seekers in September 2015, but nixed the plan at the last minute., the paper reported Sunday March 5, 2017.
+16, 2015 file photo, a young boy looks at police officers after he and other migrants were pulled out of a train by German Federal Police at the train station of the southern German border town Pas... .
+FILE - In this Oct.
+25, 2015 areial view file photo, a column of migrants moves through fields after crossing from Croatia, in Rigonce, Slovenia.

 Discussions